What is Human Population?

-As per the arguments of renowned biologists around the world, the rise in population around the planet has a detrimental impact on forests, cropland, freshwater, fisheries and so on at a larger scale.
-Another group of social scientists and economists, on the contrary, argues that the hike in population would turn as an asset in the form of human resources and create wealth.
+As per the arguments of renowned biologists around the world, the rise in population around the planet has a detrimental impact on forests, cropland, freshwater, fisheries and so on on a larger scale.
+Another group of social scientists and economists, on the contrary, argues that the hike in population would turn into an asset in the form of human resources and create wealth.
 But from our observation, it has more negative impacts than positive ones on the community and ecosystem

 Thus, it could be concluded that the human population has its own merits and demerits as such depending upon the perspective of the persons assessing the same.